-The official capital of Sri Lanka is called Sri Jayawardenepura Kotte which is located on the western side of the island.
+The official capital of Sri Lanka is called Sri Jayawardenepura Kotte, which is located on the western side of the island.
 Aside from being very difficult to pronounce, Sri Jayawardenepura Kotte is a small suburb of the larger city Colombo, which is usually referred to as the nation’s capital.
-As a matter of fact it was after I left Sri Lanka that I first heard of Sri Jayawardenepura Kotte!
+As a matter of fact, it wasn’t even until after I left Sri Lanka that I first heard of Sri Jayawardenepura Kotte!
 These photos above are from one of the markets in Colombo.
-As you can see its a very busy place, I saw people using cars, trucks, wheel barrels, wagons and other tools to transport goods back and forth.
-The person above is a friend I made while I was in the city.
-On the left is a family from Colombo who were helping send supplies to the victims of the Tsunami.
+This was only about a week after the tsunami which occured far from the capital.
+It remained a busy place and life went on as normal here.
+This person walking on the left photo was a friend I made while I was in the city.
+The photo below were those who worked at the church and organized the entire relief effort.

-The same day I was able to stop by the ocean on the way back to my room.
-These pictures are all from the western side of Sri Lanka which is opposite of the side that was hit by the tsunami.
+The same day I visited the mangrove forest I was able to stop by the ocean on the way back to my room.
 The beaches here are absolutely beautiful.
 I’ll make it a high priority on my next return to Sri Lanka to spend time here.

 Other than the brief swamp visit and stop at the beach the rest of my time was spent volunteering.
 Some of the locals seemed scared about making the trip to the disaster areas as some trucks were being hijacked.
 On my drive east we were pulled over literally about 10 times by police and the military.
 Sometimes they just questioned us from the street, other times they asked for my passport, and a few times they even inspected our cargo.
 Regardless of what they did or asked the military and police were always to polite and to the point taking little time.
 The photos above show damage from the city of Batticula.
 A strong bridge has been destroyed and even it’s steel railings deformed under the raging waters.
 On the right hand photo there was once a large market full of vendors.
 Now there is nothing.